munificent/craftinginterpreters/book/optimization.md

 Since the hardware is too complex to reason about our program's performance from first principles, we have to go out into the field.
 That means *profiling*.
-A profiler, if you've never used one, is a tool that runs your <span name="program">program</span> and tracks hardware resource use as the code executes.
+A **profiler**, if you've never used one, is a tool that runs your <span name="program">program</span> and tracks hardware resource use as the code executes.
 Simple ones show you how much time was spent in each function in your program.
-Sophisticated ones track each instruction and data cache miss, memory allocations, and all sorts of other metrics.
+Sophisticated ones track each instruction and data cache misses, memory allocations, and all sorts of other metrics.

 <aside name="program">